New England Patriots vs. Atlanta Falcons NFL Week 11 Odds, Plays and Insights for November 18, 2021

 Falcons stats and trends

-- The Falcons have been underdogs by 6.5 points or more three times this year and covered the spread once.
+- The Falcons have covered the spread once this year when underdogs by 6.5 points or more (in three chances).

-- Atlanta has gone over the point total in 55.6% of its opportunities this season (five times in nine games with a set point total).

-- The Falcons put up 19.8 points per game, comparable to the 17.7 the Patriots allow.
+- Atlanta's games this year have hit the over on five of nine set point totals (55.6%).

-- Atlanta is 2-3 against the spread and 3-2 overall when the team scores more than 17.7 points.
+- When Atlanta records more than 17.7 points, it is 2-3 against the spread and 3-2 overall.

-- When Atlanta amasses more than 328.0 yards, the team is 2-3 against the spread and 3-2 overall.
+- In games that Atlanta amasses over 328.0 yards, the team is 2-3 against the spread and 3-2 overall.

-- The Falcons have turned the ball over 13 times, four fewer times than the Patriots have forced turnovers (17).

 Home and road insights

-- Atlanta has one win against the spread, and is 1-3 overall, at home this season.
+- Atlanta has covered the spread once at home, and is 1-3 overall there, this year.

-- In four home games this season, Atlanta has gone over the total twice.
+- This year, in four home games, Atlanta has hit the over twice.

-- In away games, New England is 3-1 against the spread, and 4-0 overall.
+- New England is 4-0 overall, and 3-1 against the spread, away from home.

-- On the road, the Patriots are winless ATS (0-1) as 6.5-point favorites or more.
+- Away from home, the Patriots are winless ATS (0-1) as 6.5-point favorites or more.

-- New England has hit the over twice in four road games this year.
+- In four road games this season, New England has hit the over twice.

-- The average total in Patriots away games this season is 43.6 points, 3.4 fewer than this matchup's over/under (47).
+- The average total in Patriots away games this season is 43.6 points, 3.4 fewer than this contest's over/under (47).

 Powered by Data Skrive.